cv-solusikreatifanakindonesia/sleektiv-hris-mobile/README.md

-# Horilla Mobile App
+# Sleektiv HRIS Mobile App

-Horilla is an open-source Human Resource Management System (HRMS).
-The Horilla mobile application is developed using **Dart** and **Flutter**.
+Sleektiv HRIS is an open-source Human Resource Management System (HRMS).
+The Sleektiv HRIS mobile application is developed using **Dart** and **Flutter**.
 This app is designed to streamline employee management, attendance tracking, and leave management for organizations of any size.

 ---